hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 of attestation technology/technologies available to the end entity.]

-If the end entity supports remote attestation and the policy requires Evidence in a CSR to be provided, the RA/CA issues an AttestationNonceResponse response message containing a nonce.
+If the end entity supports remote attestation and the policy requires Evidence in a CSR to be provided, the RA/CA issues an NonceResponse response message containing a nonce.

 {{fig-cmp-msg}} showns the interaction graphically.